 POLICY SP UE15 New bad neighbour use developments or the intention of intensification of existing bad neighbour use areas will not be permitted.

-POLICY SP UE16 The planning authorities will allow the establishment of these industries and related activities in grees where of these industries and related activities in areas where they will not have an adverse effect on the character of a neighbourhood or the environment.
+POLICY SP UE16 The planning authorities will allow the establishment of these industries and related activities in areas where they will not have an adverse effect on the character of a neighbourhood or the environment.